 The current members of our nominating and corporate governance committee are Messrs.
-Klatell (chairman), Mayer, and Zakheim (with Dr. Zakheim having joined the nominating and corporate governance committee effective April 24, 2014), each of whom is an independent director under Nasdaq listing standards as well as under SEC rules.
-The nominating and corporate governance committee held five meetings during 2014.
+Klatell (chairman), and Mayer and Dr. Zakheim, each of whom is an independent director under NASDAQ listing standards as well as under SEC rules.
+The nominating and corporate governance committee held six meetings during 2015.

 Compensation Committee.
 Our compensation committee provides a general review of our compensation and benefit plans to ensure that they meet our corporate objectives.
-The compensation committee reviews and determines, or recommends to our board of directors, the compensation of our chief executive officer and all other individuals designated by our board of directors as executive officers of our company.
-In addition, our compensation committee reviews and approves our corporate goals and objectives relevant to the compensation for our chief executive officer and other executive officers, including annual performance objectives, and evaluates the performance of our chief executive officers in light of these goals and objectives.
+The compensation committee reviews and determines, or recommends to our board of directors, the compensation of our chief executive officer and all other individuals designated by our board of directors as executive officers of our Company.
+In addition, our compensation committee reviews and approves our corporate goals and objectives relevant to the compensation for our chief executive officer and other executive officer and other executive officers and objectives.
 The compensation committee reviews and makes recommendations to our board of directors with respect to, or approves, our incentive compensation plans and equity-based plans, and activities relating to those plans.
 The compensation committee also establishes and periodically reviews policies in the area of perquisites for executive officers.
 The compensation committee may, from time to time, delegate any or all of its responsibilities to a subcommittee.

 In discharging its responsibilities, our compensation committee is empowered to investigate any matter of concern that it deems appropriate and has the sole authority, without seeking approval from the entire board of directors, to retain outside consultants for this purpose, including the authority to approve any terms of retention.
 Additional information regarding the role of compensation consultants and executive officers in assisting our compensation committee in determining the amount or form of executive compensation may be found in "Compensation Discussion and Analysis" below.
 The current members of our compensation committee are Messrs.
-Bass (chairman), Iverson and Klatell, each of whom is an independent director under Nasdaq listing standards as well as under SEC rules.
-The compensation committee held eight meetings during 2014.
+Bass (chairman), Iverson and Klatell, each of whom is an independent director under NASDAQ listing standards as well as under SEC rules.
+The compensation committee held seven meetings during 2015.

 Government Security Committee.
 As previously disclosed in our filings with the SEC, a portion of our business consists of manufacturing defense and defense-related items for various departments and agencies of the U.S. government, including the U.S. Department of Defense, which requires that we maintain facility security clearances under the National Industrial Security Program (referred to as NISP).
 The NISP requires that a corporation maintaining a facility security clearance take steps to mitigate foreign ownership, control, or influence (referred to as FOCI).
 As we have also previously reported, we are party to a special security agreement with the U.S. government.
-That special security agreement, among other things, requires that our board of directors appoint a government security committee comprised of outside directors and directors who are officers of our company, each of whom must be a U.S. resident citizen with a security clearance.
+That special security agreement, among other things, requires that our board of directors appoint a government security committee comprised of outside directors and directors who are officers of our Company, each of whom must be a U.S. resident citizen with a security clearance.
 The government security committee is responsible for ensuring that we maintain appropriate policies and procedures to safeguard the classified and export-controlled information in our possession and to ensure that we comply with applicable laws and agreements.
 The current members of our government security committee are Messrs.
-Iverson (chairman), Alder, Bass, Edman, Franklin, Klatell, Mayer, and Zakheim.
-The government security committee held four meetings during 2014.
+Iverson (chairman), Alder, Bass, Edman, Franklin, Klatell, and Mayer and Dr. Zakheim.
+The government security committee held four meetings during 2015.